Rukomo, Rwanda, Giugno 2019

-The platform is 0,60 meters high and defines in three places square-shaped the composition order: three modules of side 26,00 meters develop a rectangle shape of 78,00 x 26,00 meters.
+The podium supports walls is 0,60 meters high and defines in three places square-shaped the composition order: three modules of side 26,00 meters develop a rectangle shape of 78,00 x 26,00 meters.
 Each square has a clear function: the middle one is the symbolic space.
 The hypostyle is of side 26,00 meters, the roof is on columnar structure and it is 6,00 meters high.
 The “quinconce” disposition with circular sections sloping from the perimeter toward the center makes this space the point of maximum abstraction, structural rarefaction and also the brightest part because of the presence of oculus.
 The distance among columns is due to be easily involved by local building traditions, in fact the beam system of the roof is outside up.
 The chapel is smaller than the hypostyle and is on one side of this.
 It’s thought and designed as an ele- mental space: a box of 11,80 x 22,00 meters large and 5,00 meters high, illuminated in his internal space by sunlight filtering through the perforated texture of the brick wall.
 The twilight into the church is in opposite of the light beam projected from the oculus.
 The service spaces of the chapel, sacristy and confessional, are added in a smaller volume to the principle.
 The facade behind the altar is dissolved into the space scene created by hypostyle.
 The Cross placed on the basement of the altar underlines the relation between Christ and the earth.